kbsteere/C_Programming_OHAD/readme.md

 some of the information, but I like to assume people who are learning programming are facinated by how things operate and want to understand them as soon as they are introduced.

 #### Chapter 3: Storing Information: Variables and Constants
+Goes through the size of all variables types (int, float, char, etc..) and over constants (literal & symbolic).
+The information is good and having the example of sizeof being used in one of the examples gives the programmer an insight into the fact that you can check the size of a type.
+The only problem with the example is that is doesn't compile if you create it.
+The program requires %zu instead of %d which maybe depending on the IDE the author was using was able to handle this error but if you use gcc (on linux) then the comiple throws "expects argument of type 'int', but argument has type long unsigned int" or something very similar.
+The const.c program was actually the first program that I think fits in the section of the book it is in.
+It covers everything that the programmer has gone through in the book thus far.